Deierdre L. Weir

 Michele Hall Bio

-Michele Hall joined Legal Aid and Defender Association in 2002 as Deputy Chief Counsel.
+Nicole Goodson joined Legal Aid and Defender Association in 2009 as a Staff Attorney.
 Presently, she holds the positions of Chief Counsel and Chief Operating Officer.
 Hall is responsible for the oversight of all day-to-day operations: training and supervision of all civil legal management, developing and implementing education and training programs, meeting with and engaging community members and elected officials, and ensuring that quality legal services are provided to clients in an effective and efficient manner.

-Hall received her Bachelor of General Studies degree from the University of Michigan and her Juris Doctorate from the University of Detroit School Law.
-She also received her MBA from Oakland University.
-She is an Adjunct Professor at the University of Detroit School of Law and is a member of the Law School’s Dean Advisory Board.
+Goodson received her Bachelor of Science degree from the University of Detroit and her Juris Doctorate from the University of Detroit Mercy School Law.

 Miriam L. Siefer